-Addingham NDP (ANDP) has now reached Regulation 16 Draft Plan stage and this document is being formally consulted upon for a minimum six-week period.
-Residents, businesses and other local authorities are encouraged to comment on the plan.
+Addingham NDP (ANDP) reached Regulation 16 Draft Plan stage in November 2016 and was formally consulted upon for a minimum sixweek period.
+Residents, businesses and other local authorities were encouraged to comment on the plan.

-- 3.3 After this Regulation 16 consultation the Addingham NDP will then be subject to independent examination.
-Once the NDP has been examined it will have to be put to a vote, a referendum, of all those eligible to vote in the Parish, as to whether it should be made part of the statutory development plan system or not. - 3.4 We hope to reach referendum stage by 2019 subject to examination. - 3.5 The Submission Draft plan is accompanied by three other documents: a Basic Condition Statement, a Consultation Statement (including a number of key documents) and an Environment Report.
-These are available separately.
-A list of Addingham's statutory Designated Heritage Assets is also available separately.
+- 3.3 After this Regulation 16 consultation the Addingham NDP was subject to independent examination.
+Once the NDP was examined was put to a vote, a referendum, of all those eligible to vote in the Parish, as to whether it should be made part of the statutory development plan system or not. - 3.4 The referendum tool place on 28 November 2019.
+More than 50% of those who voted in the referendum were in favour of the plan.
+Following the successful referendum CBMDC formally "made" (adopted) the plan on 15 January 2020, as part of the development plan for Bradford District.